AdnanHodzic/auto-cpufreq/README.md

 ## Why do I need auto-cpufreq?

-One of the problems with Linux today on laptops is that CPU will run in unoptimized manner which will negatively reflect on battery life.
-For example, CPU will run using "performance" governor with turbo boost enabled regardless if it's plugged in to power or not.
+One of the problems with Linux today on laptops is that the CPU will run in an unoptimized manner which will negatively reflect on battery life.
+For example, the CPU will run using "performance" governor with turbo boost enabled regardless if it's plugged in to power or not.

-Issue can be mitigated by using tools like [indicator-cpufreq](https://itsfoss.com/cpufreq-ubuntu/) or [cpufreq](https://github.com/konkor/cpufreq), but these still require manual action from your side which can be daunting and cumbersome.
+These issues can be mitigated by using tools like [indicator-cpufreq](https://itsfoss.com/cpufreq-ubuntu/) or [cpufreq](https://github.com/konkor/cpufreq), but these still require manual action from your side which can be daunting and cumbersome.

 Using tools like [TLP](https://github.com/linrunner/TLP) can help in this situation with extending battery life (which is something I used to do for numerous years), but it also might come with its own set of problems, like losing turbo boost.